• Skip to primary navigation

 Storing and Reheating

-Store in an air-tight container in the refrigerator for up to 3 days or place it in a freezer-safe container and freeze for up to 3 months.
+Store leftover soup in an airtight container in the refrigerator for up to 3 days, or freeze for up to 3 months.

-To reheat it, add the soup to a saucepan over medium heat and cook until warm, or microwave it in a microwaveable safe bowl until steaming and heated through.
+To reheat, warm gently in a saucepan over medium heat until heated through, or microwave in a microwave-safe bowl until steaming.

 Tips and Variations